byuflowlab/FLOWExaFMM.jl/README.md

 # Authorship
 ExaFMM (https://github.com/exafmm) was created and developed by Rio Yokota and Lorena Barba and licensed as BSD 3-Clause.
-FLOWExaFMM is a version of ExaFMM with modifications by Eduardo J. Alvarez (Edo.AlvarezR@gmail.com) at BYU's FLOW Lab, to be used in a viscous vortex particle code, and wrapped for the Julia language.
+FLOWExaFMM is a version of ExaFMM with modifications by [Eduardo J. Alvarez](https://www.linkedin.com/in/alvarezedo/) and the BYU's [FLOW Lab](https://flow.byu.edu/), to be used in a viscous vortex particle code, and wrapped for the Julia language.

 FLOWExaFMM preserves the same BSD 3-Clause license of the original code.